Millipedes in Bristol TN

-Sometimes called “thousand leggers”, millipedes are a common pest.
-Millipedes normally live outdoors where they feed on damp and decaying wood and vegetable matter, as well as tender roots and green leaves on the ground.
+Millipedes, sometimes called “thousand leggers”, are household pests.
+These creatures normally live outdoors where they feed on damp and decaying wood and vegetable matter, as well as tender roots and green leaves on the ground.
 Many millipede species protect themselves by means of glands that secrete an unpleasant odor.
-Millipedes are a common household pest across the United States, including right here in Tennessee.
-They usually are seen outside, but it’s not uncommon for them to get indoors in the fall months as the weather shifts.
+Millipedes are found in every U.S. state, including Alaska and Hawaii, as well as in Puerto Rico and the U.S. Virgin Islands.

 In nature, millipedes are scavengers and feed mainly on decaying organic matter.
 They occasionally feed on young plants but the damage inflicted is seldom significant.
 Millipedes have high moisture requirements and tend to remain hidden under objects during the day.
 Millipedes often leave their natural habitats at night and crawl about over sidewalks, patios, and foundations.
 At certain times of the year, especially during autumn, they may migrate into buildings in great numbers.